 It was indicated in the AEA Susitna Water Quality and Sediment Transport Data Gap Analysis Report (URS 2011) that further quantification of the sediment supply and transport capacity would help identify the sensitivity of the channel morphology (and associated aquatic habitats) to the effects of the proposed Susitna-Watana Project.
 The report indicated information on sediment continuity could provide a basis for evaluating whether the Susitna River below the Chulitna confluence would be at risk of aggradation, and if so, whether the magnitude would alter aquatic habitats and hydraulic connectivity to these habitats.
 It also pointed out that side channels and sloughs are of particular importance to fisheries, and changes to the relationships between flow and stage at which the habitats are accessible could impact the fisheries.
 These relationships can be affected by not only distribution of flows, but also changes in the bed elevations due to sediment transport processes.
 Other impacts to the sediment transport regime could affect the cleaning of spawning gravels, hyporheic flows through redds, groundwater inflows, and hydraulic connectivity for out migration to the main channel.

-The various components of this study will address the extent of the associated project effects and data needed for designing nPM&E measures to minimize effects.
+The various components of this study will address the extent of the associated project effects and data needed for designing any necessary PM&E measures.

 Explain how any proposed study methodology (including any preferred data collection and analysis techniques, or objectively quantified information, and a schedule including appropriate field season(s) and the duration) is consistent with generally accepted practice in the scientific community or, as appropriate, considers relevant tribal values and knowledge.